AndyTheDragon/dat4bi_examproject/README.md

 ## Research Questions

-- *"How do order characteristics differ across the five sales channels?"*
+- *How do order characteristics differ across the five sales channels?*
-- *"Can we predict the sales channel of a new order with at least 80% accuracy?"*
+- *Can we predict the sales channel of a new order with at least 80% accuracy?*
-- *"Which features are most important for differentiating sales channels, and how can these insights guide operations and marketing?"*
+- *Which features are most important for differentiating sales channels, and how can these insights guide operations and marketing?*

 ## Hypotheses

-- Orders placed through a takeaway platform will have a higher order total compared to in house dining
+- The average spend pr customer is higher for in-house customers as the probability for them ordering drinks is higher than people eating takeaway.
-- The more main dishes ordered in house, the more beverages is ordered.
+- The more main dishes ordered in house, the more beverages are ordered.
-- The weekdays with the lowest order-totals will have more take-away orders.

 ## Proposed Solution